jenusi/ThaqalaynScraper/README.md

 Thaqalayn Web Scraper is a Node.js application designed to scrape Islamic books from the [Thaqalayn](https://thaqalayn.net) website.

+Most probably the fastest web scraper that is available, as it opens a new browser for each volume.
+(As an example, al-Kafi would have 8 browsers open, each one working at the same time).

 ## Table of Contents

 1. [Requirements](#requirements)